pythonlessons/TensorFlow-object-detection-tutorial/5_part step by step custom object detection/README.md

 # TensorFlow Object Detection step by step custom object detection tutorial
+### Original text version of tutorial you can visit [here](Tensorflow-object-detection-step-by-step-custom-object-detection/).

 Welcome to part 5 of the TensorFlow Object Detection API tutorial series.
 In this part and few in future, we're going to cover how we can track and detect our own custom objects with this API.